isc-projects/bind9/doc/notes/notes-current.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

+- Testing revealed that setting the thread affinity for various types of
+  ``named`` threads led to inconsistent recursive performance, as
+  sometimes multiple sets of threads competed over a single resource.

+  Due to the above, ``named`` no longer sets thread affinity.
+This
+  causes a slight dip of around 5% in authoritative performance, but
+  recursive performance is now consistently improved. :gl:`#2822`

 - CDS and CDNSKEY records can now be published in a zone without the
   requirement that they exactly match an existing DNSKEY record, as long
   as the zone is signed with an algorithm represented in the CDS or